-Secondary STUCO members take pride in being positive role models for their peers.
-They give up many hours of their free time to organize activities that promote community spirit as well as raise awareness for important causes.
-Whether it’s encouraging younger students to dress up for Spirit Week, stringing lights for the Valentine’s Dance, or handing out ribbons and selling goodies at the Cancer Awareness Bake-Sale, you’ll always find StuCo members engaged, enthusiastic, and ready to lend a helping hand.
+STUCO members take pride in being positive role models for their peers, and many are also all trained peer mediators.
+They give up many hours of their free time to organize activities that promote community spirit, fundraising, or just to raise awareness for important causes.
+Whether it’s organizing the secondary assemblies, encouraging students to dress up for Spirit Days, stringing lights for the Valentine’s Dance, or acting as tour guides and ambassadors, STUCO members represent the voice of the secondary school student body.

 Primary Action Council

 The Primary Student Action Council is a dynamic organisation that uses the school’s values (attributes of the IB Learner Profile) to help individuals and groups engage responsibly within and between communities.
 Projects during our 30th Anniversary celebrations include…

 The purpose of this initiative is to engage in a meaningful way with students from our Taman Bacaan (and the local schools they attend) by sharing our stories with them.
 Our stories are illustrated by secondary students, translated so that they can be read in Indonesian or English and published professionally so that they can be freely distributed.
 We also sell copies within our parent community and in some local bookstores as a way of developing Taman Bacaan as a long-term sustainable project.

 BIS Community Garden